-Good service and values support the environment and financial value

-So how can we continue to deliver value in the future?
-There are a number of ways.
-Staying true to our focus on commercial property and the Stockholm area, thereby retaining knowledge of, and closeness to our customers, is a fundamental factor.
+Good service and values support the environment and financial value erty and the Stockholm area, thereby retaining knowledge of, and closeness to our customers, is a fundamental factor.
 Continuing to work with sustainability at all levels is another.
 Being able to predict and understand how new digital technology and emerging work processes affect employee relations and our collaborative approaches - and what requirements this places on modern offices - is a third.
 Face-to-face meetings cannot be replaced by digital alternatives, and they won't be, but they could happen in new ways.
 We believe flexibility in various forms will become a watchword.